-In an effort to integrate the use of all of our campus resources in the education and preparation of the whole student, we join with faculty members in several departments to offer the following residential colleges:
+In an effort to integrate the use of all of our campus resources in the education and preparation of the whole student, we join with faculty members in several departments to offer the following living learning communities:

 - Business Residential College in Trout Hall

 - Education and Human Services Residential College in Sweeney Hall

 - Health Professions Residential College in Emmons Hall